Table of Contents

 Grass litter is made from grass seeds, which are completely biodegradable.

-Grass litter clumps very well and has a soft and fine-grained texture, which makes it a great natural alternative to clumping clay litter.
+This type of litter clumps very well and has a soft and fine-grained texture, which makes it a great natural alternative to clumping clay litter.

 Like other natural litters, it is completely natural and compostable.
 The only thing to watch out for is if your cat has a grass allergy.
 If not, it is an entirely safe option among natural cat litters.

-Clay and Silica Litter Vs. Natural Litter
+Clay and Silica Litter vs. Natural Litter

 Now that we’ve explored the world of natural litters, let’s take a look at how they compare to other popular options of cat litter, which are clay-based and silica gel crystals.